alexjarosch/OpenFOAM-muI/README.md

     rho          2500;
 ```

+## Examples

+in the `run` directory you can find two tutorial cases, which are modified version of the OpenFOAM interFoam tutorial case "damBreak".
+You can run a regularized and a non-regularized version of the examples.

 ## Which Implementation

 Two versions of a 𝜇(I) rheology are implemented:
-* muI follows the classical, unregularized 𝜇(I) rheology, implemented in accordance with equation 2.21 in Barker & Gray 2017
+* muI follows the classical, unregularized 𝜇(I) rheology, implemented in accordance with equation 2.21 in Barker & Gray 2017.
-* muIreg is the regularized version of a 𝜇(I) rheology, implemented accordance equation 6.3 in Barker & Gray 2017
+* muIreg is the regularized version of a 𝜇(I) rheology, implemented accordance equation 6.3 in Barker & Gray 2017.

 ## Disclaimer